Approximate Minimum Selection with Unreliable Comparisons in Optimal Expected Time: Reduction

 \section{Reduction}

-In this section we reduce the problem of solving $\ftmin(k)$ \emph{w.h.p.}\ to the problem of solving $\ftmin(\frac{3}{4}n)$ \emph{w.e.h.p.} We say that an element $x$ is \emph{small} if it is one of the smallest $k$ elements of $S$, otherwise we say that $x$ is \emph{large}.
-The reduction selects a set $S^*$ of size $m$ containing at least $\frac{3}{4}m$ small elements.
-For convenience we let $m$ be the smallest power of $2$ that is at least $\gamma \log n$, where $\gamma > 0$ is parameter that will be chosen later.\footnote{Throughout the rest of the paper we will use $\log$ for base-two logarithms and $\ln$ for natural logarithms.} We construct $S^*$ as follows:
+In this section we reduce the problem of solving $\ftmin(k)$ to the problem of solving $\ftmin(\frac{3}{4}n)$.\footnote{In order to ease the notation, here and throughout the rest of the paper we will use $\ftmin(\frac{3}{4}n)$ as a shorthand for $\ftmin(\lceil \frac{3}{4}n \rceil)$.} Throughout the rest of the paper we will say that an element $x$ is \emph{small} if it is one of the smallest $k$ elements of $S$, otherwise we say that $x$ is \emph{large}.
+The reduction selects a set $S^*$ of size $m$ containing at least $\frac{3}{4}m$ small elements, where the value of $m$ will be determined later.

-\begin{itemize}[leftmargin=*] \item Create $m$ sets by independently sampling, with replacement, $3 \frac{n}{k}$ elements per set from $S$. \item Run \findmin with error probability $q = \frac{1}{10}$ on each of the sets.
-Let $S^* = \{x_1, \dots, x_m\}$ be the collection of the returned elements, where $x_i$ is the element selected from the $i^\mathrm{th}$ set. \end{itemize}
+\begin{itemize}[leftmargin=*] \item Create $m$ sets by independently sampling, with replacement, $\lceil 3 \frac{n}{k} \rceil$ elements per set from $S$. \item Run \findmin with error probability $q = \frac{1}{10}$ on each of the sets.
+Let $S^* = \{x_1, \dots, x_m\}$ be the collection of the returned elements, where $x_i$ is the element selected from the $i$-th set. \end{itemize}

 Using Theorem~\ref{thm-ftmin}, Lemma~\ref{lemma:prob_boosting} and the Chernoff bound, we are able to prove the following: